8bitbuddhist/PixelMaestro/docs/show.md

 Absolute time measures the amount of time that has passed since the program started.
 Using the same example above, Event 1 executes 1000 ms after the program starts, and Event 2 executes 2000 ms after the program starts (or 1000 ms after Event 1 starts).

 ## Looping
 After a Show completes its last Event, it won't do anything except update the Maestro.
 However, with looping enabled, the Show will repeat its Events indefinitely.
-To enable looping, call `Show::toggle_looping()`.
+To enable looping, call `Show::set_looping(boolean)`.
 To determine whether a Show is looping, call `Show::get_looping()`.
 Looping only works when using relative time.

 ## Event List
 * AnimationSetFadeEvent: Toggles fading on an animation.